Ved Stranden 16: 1840 census

+Harboe and the 1845 make-over

 The property was in the first half of the 1840s owned by a merchant named Harboe.
-He heightened the building in Ved Stranden in 1844 and constructed a new building in Admiralgade.
+He heightened the building in Ved Stranden in 1844 and constructed a new building towards Admiralgade.
 In 1845, he divided the property into two properties, No. 153A in Ved Stranden and No. 153B In Admiralgade.
 With the introduction of house numbering by street in 1859 (as opposed to the old cadastral numbers by quarter), No. 153A became known as Ved Stranden 16.
 The property at Ved Stranden 16 was in the middle of the 19th century owned by a wholesale merchant named Harboe.